Code-Institute-Submissions/2MilestoneProject_MarResub/README.md

 I have also used the Inspect tool from Google Chrome to text the responsiveness of the website in different size devices and no errors have been shown at the console.
 I have encountered few issues during the code validation process:
- 1. Few CSS properties had the wrong attributes
+ 1. Few CSS properties had the wrong attributes - fixed
- 2. Some HTML tags where at the wrong postion.
+ 2. Some HTML tags where at the wrong postion - fixed
- 3. The "Submit" button of the contact page was outside the form.
+ 3. The "Submit" button of the contact page was outside the form. - fixed
  4. Encountered few issues when linking the emailJS API to my website getting 404 error back.
  To resolve the issue I had to move the email JS code to a different file (email.js)
- 5. Seems to be an issue I cannot identify when linking emailJS, seems to be an issue with the user ID.
+ 5. Seems to be an issue I cannot identify when linking emailJS.
+I do not recieve the emails to the email linked.

 ## Deployment ##